 - Open the web browser on your mobile device and type in the IP Address of the Main Controller

-(see About) into the URL Bar on your mobile device.
+(see Settings) into the URL Bar on your mobile device.

 - The WebRemote will appear in the web browser of your mobile device and you can now control the PTZ cameras connected to the Main Controller.